Influential German Bishops’ Official Discusses State of His Country’s Church

 In a sense yes, because you have to ask yourself, you have to have scrutiny on yourself in a sense, discernment, which is the view of the Pope.
 Discernment is a very demanding process and this is what we have written into this.

-There’s been much criticism over the years that the German Church has too much money, that it’s become too secular, that it’s become susceptible to “Entweltlichung” as Benedict XVI said.
-Is there anything being done to try and prevent this, to shore up the faith and make it more robust in the German Church?
+There’s been much criticism over the years that the German Church has too much money, that it’s become too secular, that it needs “Entweltlichung” as Benedict XVI said.
+Is there anything being done to deal with this, to shore up the faith and make it more robust in the German Church?

 Yes indeed.
 First of all evangelization as a concept, a strategy, is something we’re talking about intensively now in the bishops’ conference.
 [Cardinal Reinhard] Marx proposed that we re-evaluate many, many activities in the light of: is there really Christ at stake, the faith at stake, or not?
 And if you come to our country you would meet these many, many people volunteering in many areas: accompaniment, counseling, there is a new wave of interest in spiritual exercises, there are many people doing wonderful service in liturgy to assist there.
 I think it’s not fair to say they’re rich and that they don’t believe, they are not spiritual.